brodyu/predicting-earnings-surprises/README.md

 ## Data Cleansing Process

 Most data was filtered and cleansed of imperfections during the ETL process (see rds-mysql-pipeline repository for more information).
-However, we did find more
+However, we did find more nuances that required further cleansing.

 ## Feature Engineering